 Place green and blue on the left, and yellow and orange on the right.
 Pink is the leftover color.
 Assume blue + orange consumes less than 180 degrees.
 This produces the 3 color blend contradiction described in the previous section.
 If the angle is greater than 180 we find the same contradiction using the needle below.
 Therefore blue + orange = 180, and p looks like vertical angles.

 Let a red needle point up at p, and let a blue needle point down at p, with 180 degrees of green on the left.
 Green cannot be vertical at q; it comes to a point.
 Remember that red does not descend vertically down from q, nor blue vertically up from q.
 In the extreme they could switch, with red vertically up from q and blue vertically down.
 The normal region that fills in the gap below q, to the left of green, cannot be green, or red, or blue, or any color that approaches p from the right.
 If there are three colors to the right of p then we have run out of colors.
 If there are 2 colors, say yellow and orange, then we are left with pink.
 Yet it is pink above q and pink below q, forming an angle around green, and these 2 regions would merge, and push green away from q, whence the red and blue needles would have been modified earlier. hence there is only one color, say yellow, to the right.
-That leaves pink and orange below and above q.
-By symmetry we have pink and orange at r.
+That leaves pink and orange at q bracketing green.
+By symmetry we have pink and orange at r bracketing yellow.

 Remember that pink and orange fill in all the way to the vertical line at q.
 The sequence is pink green orange, and nobody else.
 Let's put pink on top, thus a band above d is not pink.
 Points above z are orange or red.
 Let l be the line passing through q, parallel to the line tangent to d at z.
 Suppose orange is also above l.
 Perhaps green is thin at q, sandwiched between pink and orange.
 Now the band above d is not orange, and the entire region above z is red.
 The region to the right of z is blue.
 The regions above and below y are not red or blue.
 At best, one is pink and the other is orange.
 Thus the region below z is not pink or orange.
 With blue and red regions at z, outside of d, the red and blue regions at q, (which must exist), are pushed below l.
 Thus the region below z is not blue or red.
 We're out of colors.
 Therefore orange stays nicely below l, and pink stays above a corresponding line with positive slope.
 Green has an angle greater than 60 at q.